What is Making Waves?

 - Constructivist approaches and a variety of teaching strategies

-- Electronic versions of all of our educational materials
+- Electronic versions of our educational materials

 - Meet curriculum expectations through lessons developed with Constructivist and Experiential teaching philosophies in mind – allowing students a deeper understanding and greater ownership over the knowledge they are gaining.